ATMPA: Attacking Machine Learning-based Malware Visualization Detection Methods via Adversarial Examples: Introduction

-Malware denotes a particular type of programs that perform malicious tasks and illegal controls on computer systems by breaking software processes to obtain the unauthorized access, interrupt normal operations and steal information on computers or mobile devices.
-There is a variety kinds of malwares including viruses, Trojans, worms, backdoors, rootkits, spyware, ransomware and panic software, \textit{etc.} \cite{makandar2017malware}.
-Countermeasures against such malware threat can be classified into three cases: digital signatures \cite{nataraj2011malware}, static code analysis \cite{kang2015detecting} and dynamic code analysis \cite{huang2018adversarial}, to safeguard the digital world away from malware.
+Malware denotes a particular type of programs that perform malicious tasks to illegal control computer systems by breaking software processes to obtain the unauthorized access, interrupt normal operations and steal information on computers or mobile devices.
+There is a variety of malwares including viruses, Trojans, worms, backdoors, rootkits, spyware and panic software \cite{makandar2017malware}.
+Countermeasures against the malware threat can be classified into three cases: digital signatures \cite{nataraj2011malware}, static code analysis \cite{kang2015detecting} and dynamic code analysis \cite{huang2018adversarial}, to safeguard the digital world away from malware.
 For traditional digital signature methods, since the number of new signatures released every year grows exponentially \cite{nataraj2011malware}, it is undesirable to use a digital signature-based method to determine each sample and detect the malicious behavior one by one.
-Static code analysis can detect malware in a complete coverage through the disassembling, but it usually suffers from the code obfuscation.
-In addition, executable files must be unpacked and decrypted before analysis which significantly limits the detection efficiency.
-Compared to static code analysis, dynamic code analysis is not required to unpack or decrypt the execution files in a virtual environment.
-However, it is time-intensive and resource-consuming.
-Scalability is another important issue to be considered \cite{huang2018adversarial}.
-More importantly, methods mentioned above are difficult to detect some certain malicious behaviors that are well camouflage or not satisfied by trigger conditions.
+Static code analysis can detect malware in a complete coverage through the disassembling, but it is not robust to the code obfuscation \cite{kancherla2013image}.
+In addition, the executable files must be unpacked and decrypted before analysis, which significantly limits the detection efficiency.
+Compared to the static code analysis, the dynamic code analysis does not need to unpack or decrypt execution files in a virtual environment.
+However, it is time-intensive and resource-consuming, and scalability is another issue \cite{huang2018adversarial}.
+In addition, methods mentioned above are difficult to detect some certain malicious behaviors that are well camouflaged or not satisfied by trigger conditions.